Jay23Cee/Library_Center/README.md

 # Library_Center
 This is a library's web-based, RESTful API.
 Admin may currently generate new, read, change, and delete stored data.
 Data is stored using mongodb.
 The frontend development uses Ant design, Typescript, and React.
 This application can act as a RESTful API because its backend is written in Golang using chi as middleware.

+09/29/22:
+Add category to book.
+Limist File size to be uploaded. possibly adjust width and height?

 9/24/22
 Private Table.
 Delete is not working.
+DONE
-Private Table Edit > Cancel not working
+Private Table Edit > Cancel not working DONE
 Add Img to booktable.
+DONE
 ADD CATEGORY TO BOOK
 Make sure only  one Image is uploaded.
+DONE

 9/23/22 : REMOVE Comment from Access validation on addbook. bookhandler.go